Supplier Diversity Strategy and Enhancement

 - Conduct a Comprehensive Assessment of the Current Supplier Diversity Program

 - Develop a Customized Strategy to Enhance the Supplier Diversity Program

 - Design and Implement Supplier Identification and Training Sessions

 Enhancing a Fortune 500 Company’s Supplier Identification Process

 A major division of a Fortune 500 company recognized the importance of supplier diversity and wanted to enhance its supplier identification process.

 The Barthwell Group Solution

-We developed the concept for, and coordinated the implementation of, two supplier identification events.
+We developed the concept for and coordinated the implementation of two supplier identification events.
 For each event, we interfaced with the Client to determine the general requirements / capabilities for the potential suppliers and with organizations to identify local diverse suppliers.
 We then screened the universe of suppliers to identify those who had the potential to do business with our Client, and developed profiles of each potential supplier.
 In addition, we designed the concept for the forum between the suppliers and our Client, and coordinated and facilitated all elements of the forum (logistics, materials, food, etc.).
 We also arranged individual matchmaking of specific suppliers with members of our Client’s procurement team.
-As a result of these events, multiple contracts issued have been issued and there are several strong leads.
+As a result of these events, multiple contracts were issued and there were several strong leads.
 Also, our Client has used this model to enhance its internal supplier identification process.